sagieppel/Im2Sim-From-image-to-coding-the-simulation-of-the-physical-system-in-the-image-using-VLM/README.md

 **main_outdir** = The path to the output folder where the simulation code and images will be saved.
 THIS has to be inside the code folder, and the path MUST be given as a relative path to the code folder (this folder will contain some of the generated scripts, which will be imported into the code in real time and run).

+Note that the code should run as is with the sample input/output folder without any a changes (accept adding api key).

 *** The script will generate code fsimulation, and will run it without asking for permission; it will also install packages using pip without asking permission.***​

 ### Output structure: